LSM-based Storage Techniques: A Survey: LSM-tree Improvements

 \subsubsection{Distributed Indexing}

-Joseph et al.~\cite{local-global2017} described two implementations of distributed secondary indexes on top of HBase~\cite{hbase}, namely global secondary indexes and local secondary indexes, based on the two common approaches to indexing data in a parallel database.
+Joseph et al.~\cite{local-global2017} described two basic implementations of distributed secondary indexes on top of HBase~\cite{hbase}, namely global secondary indexes and local secondary indexes, based on the two common approaches to indexing data in a parallel database.
 A global secondary index is implemented as a separate table that stores secondary keys plus their corresponding primary keys, and it is maintained using co-processors provided by HBase (similar to database triggers).
 This approach is easy to implement, but incurs a higher communication cost during data ingestion since a secondary index partition may be stored at a separate node from the primary index partition.
 A local secondary index avoids the communication cost during data ingestion by co-locating each secondary index partition together with the corresponding primary index partition.
-However, the downside for HBase is that this approach must be implemented from scratch.
-Moreover, all partitions of a local secondary index must be searched, even for highly selective queries, since the local secondary index is partitioned by primary keys.
+However, the downside for HBase is that this approach has to be implemented from scratch.
+Moreover, all partitions of a local secondary index must be searched, eve n for highly selective queries, since a local secondary index is partitioned by primary (not secondary) keys.

-Zhu~\cite{bulkload2017} introduced an efficient approach for loading global secondary indexes using three steps: First, the primary index at each partition is scanned and sorted to create a local secondary index.
+Zhu et al.~\cite{bulkload2017} introduced an efficient approach for loading global secondary indexes using three steps: First, the primary index at each partition is scanned and sorted to create a local secondary index.
 Meanwhile, the statistics of the secondary key are collected to facilitate the next step.
 Second, based on the collected statistics from the first stage, the index entries of the secondary index will be range-partitioned and these partitions will be assigned to physical nodes.
 Finally, based on the assigned secondary key range, each node fetches secondary keys and their primary keys from all other nodes, which can be done efficiently by scanning the local secondary index built in the first stage.

 Duan et al.~\cite{view2018} proposed a lazy maintenance approach for materialized views on distributed LSM-trees.
 The basic idea is to append new updates into a delta list of the materialized view to reduce the overhead during data ingestion.
 The changes in the delta list are then applied to the materialized view lazily, during query processing.